Vigilance (psychology): Vigilance decrement and Signal Detection Theory

 Green and Swets formulated the Signal Detection Theory, or SDT, in 1966 to characterize detection task performance sensitivity while accounting for both the observer's perceptual ability and willingness to respond.
 SDT assumes an active observer making perceptual judgments as conditions of uncertainty vary.
-A decision maker can vary their response bias, characterized by d', to allow more or less correct detections, but at the respective cost of more or less false alarms.
+A decision maker can vary their response bias, characterized by Beta, to allow more or less correct detections (hits), but at the respective cost of more or less false alarms.
 This is termed a criterion shift.
 The degree to which the observer tolerates false alarms to achieve a higher rate of detection is termed the bias.
 Bias represents a strategy to minimize the consequences of missed targets and false alarms.
 As an example, the lookout during a bank robbery must set a threshold for how "cop-like" an approaching individual or vehicle may be.
 Failing to detect the "cop" in a timely fashion may result in jail time, but a false alarm will result in a lost opportunity to steal money.
 In order to produce a bias-free measure, d' is calculated by measuring the distance between the means of the signal and non-signals (noise) and scaling by the standard deviation of the noise.
 Mathematically, this can be accomplished by subtracting the z-score of the hit rate from the z-score of the false alarm rate.
 Application of SDT to the study of vigilance indicates that in most, but not all cases, vigilance decrement is not the result of a reduction in sensitivity over time.
 In most cases a reduction of detections is accompanied by a commensurate reduction in false alarms, such that d' is relatively unchanged.